Your marketing site has to be:

 - Is your marketing site faster loading, slicker, more responsive, and better designed than your actual product?
 It should be.
 You don’t need all those engineers to make it slick.
 Just a strong designer and some good copy.

-- Are your top customers all signing your praise on your marketing site?
+- Are your top customers all singing your praise on your marketing site?
 They should be.
 Go ask them.

 - Is your marketing site more professional than the competition?
 It isn’t?
 Then why would I pick you?